xqhuynh/portfolio-final/README.md

 ## Description

-_This project was created to showcase my portfolio
+This project was created to showcase my personal portfolio.

 ## Screen Shot